Romastyi/mongo-hkd/README.md

 ### TO DO

-1. Scala 3 support (depends on ReactiveMongo status)
+- [x] Scala 3 support (depends on ReactiveMongo status)
-2. Support for all MongoDB collection methods
+- [ ] Support for all MongoDB collection methods
-3. More type-safe projections, e.g. projection to a separate data class with type checking
+- [ ] More type-safe projections, e.g. projection to a separate case class with type checking
-4. etc.
+- [ ] etc.